rocket5/cinema-club-voting/NewKnowledgeBase.md

 - When storing OMDB data in FaunaDB, include all relevant fields to enhance the user experience
 - Always handle missing OMDB fields with fallback values to prevent rendering errors
 - The MovieCard component can display OMDB data using Bootstrap badges for a clean UI
-- Processing movie data at the list level ensures consistent structure before rendering individual cards
+- Processing movie data at the list level ensures consistent data structure before rendering individual cards
 - The OMDB API returns poster URLs that can be used directly in the UI
 - For movies without posters, always provide a placeholder image URL
 - The OMDB API doesn't have direct parameters for searching by director or actor, only title search is supported